MurphyPone/code-blog/content/blog/how-to-run-a-hackathon/index.md

     - Workshops,
     - Demos,
     - Awards Ceremony
- - Maximize user engagement by including media in all posts - people are more likely to click on posts with gifs/pictures/videos than they are a bland, text-only Tweet/link to external site - hense the shameless images of from one of my hackathons in this article: you're *engaged*, can you feel it?
+ - Maximize user engagement by including media in all posts - people are more likely to click on posts with gifs/pictures/videos than they are a bland, text-only Tweet/link to external site - hence the shameless images of me at a hackathon in this article: you're *engaged*, can you feel it?
  - Remain active year-round to retain followers
  - Crowdsource publicity by creating a Snapchat [geofilter](https://www.snapchat.com/create/submit.html?utm_source=snapchat&utm_medium=site&utm_campaign=community#creative) for the weekend